ovh/docs/pages/web/hosting/diagnostic-not-secured/guide.en-gb.md

 ---
-title: What to do if you get a "Your connection is not private" error
+title: What to do if you get a "Your connection is not private" error?
 slug: site-unsafe-connection
 excerpt: How to react to a security error message on your website
 section: Diagnostic